TYPO3GmbH/ext-file-variants/README.md

 5. Do so for all the record you wish to translate.
 If no translation is provided, the content language fallback chain will be in place as before.

-An extra storage will be provided by the extension, that serves as destination for the language variants.
-A fallback to default storage is in place.
+If you provide a separate File Storage, it will be used.
+Otherwise a dedicated folder in default Storage is used.
 ### Data Example

 Default language english, uid 0